-- More than 13 million pounds of strawberries are grown every year.
-That's 10 times more than the amount of raspberries grown.
+- More than 15 million pounds of strawberries are grown every year.
+That's roughly 40 million jars of strawberry jam!

 Strawberries are not really berries or fruit, but are instead the enlarged ends of the plant's stamen.
 The small tan spots are actually the fruit.
 Strawberries are members of what flower family?

 Ask your parents to take you strawberry picking!
 It’s a lot of fun, and eating Ontario strawberries straight from the farm helps support local farmers.
 To find a farm near your house, visit Ontario Berry Growers Association.

 - To pick strawberries, gently hold the stem between your thumb and index finger.
 Carefully pinch and break the stem without squeezing the berry.